-Working together to safeguard children 2013 streamlines previous guidance and clarifies the children's workforce responsibilities in regards to safeguarding children.
+Working together to safeguard children 2013 streamlines previous guidance and clarifies the children's workforce responsibilities regarding safeguarding children.
 It also aims to ensure that the needs of the child and not processes are the key focus of safeguarding practice.

 Working together 2013 maintains much of the responsibilities and procedures laid out in the 2010 guidance it replaces but in a more concise and less exhaustive way.

 - Working together to safeguard children (2010)